Australia to reveal Monday how it plans to ensure budget surplus

 China's slowing economic growth has cut once red-hot demand for Australia's resources.
 Iron ore prices have fallen around 15 percent, thermal coal by 9 percent and coking coal some 30 percent since the mining tax was launched in July, placing pressure on the budget forecast that the tax would provide an estimated $13.4 billion over its first four years.

-Miners including BHP Billiton (BHP.AX), Rio Tinto (RIO.AX) and Xstrata XTA.L have shelved expansion plans and cut production.
+Miners including BHP Billiton, Rio Tinto and Xstrata have shelved expansion plans and cut production.

 Swan didn't provide any detail of the proposed savings cuts or revisions to forecasts made in May but reaffirmed a commitment to returning a surplus.